-Editor’s Note: On February 16, Aptos announced its acquisition of LS Retail, a world-leading provider of unified commerce solutions for retail, hospitality, food service and forecourt businesses.
-With LS Retail now operating as a stand-alone business unit within Aptos, we are pleased to share insights from the LS Retail blog, starting with the post below.
+Editor's Note: On February 16, Aptos announced its acquisition of LS Retail, a world-leading provider of unified commerce solutions for retail, hospitality, food service and forecourt businesses of all sizes.
+Now operating as a stand-alone business unit within Aptos, we are pleased to share expert insights from the LS Retail blog, starting with the post below.

 During the Covid-19 pandemic, online became a fundamental channel for retailers.
 Even as overall retail spend decreased, eCommerce sales grew over the previous year.
 The impressive results may overshadow that eCommerce still represents just a small percentage of total retail sales: in the U.S., the number is as low as 14.5%, according to eMarketer data.

 This means that over 85% of retail still happens in physical stores, which makes a synergy between online and offline key to retail success in the near future.

 Here are eight reasons why you should still invest in your brick-and-mortar store locations.

 According to KPMG research, the top reason why consumers prefer to shop in physical stores is to see, experience and test products in person before buying them.
 Having a physical location where people can go and make sure that, yes, this paint is exactly the color I want, can dispel consumer doubts and help close a sale.
 Seeing things in person can, also, reduce the risk that a product will be returned because it's not the right size/color/material.